 Fan vs. Air Conditioner: Which Cooling Appliance Do You Need?

-Amidst the sweltering heat in Singapore, we all look for ways to freshen up.
+We all look for ways to freshen up amidst the sweltering heat in Singapore.
 During these hotter days, we rely on efficient cooling appliances like ceiling fans.
-Running a fan is an affordable and instant solution to regulate the temperature to a comfortable level.
+Running a fan is an affordable and instant solution to regulating the temperature to a comfortable level.
 On regular days, a fan will suffice, but when the heat and humidity get too uncomfortable, you'll need a more advanced unit—the air conditioner.
 The two cooling appliances are both efficient in their own ways.

 If you're contemplating whether to choose one or buy both fans and air conditioners, here are the pros and cons of each cooling appliance.